 Coordinated by Melissa Tuckey, Split This Rock's Eco-Justice Project seeks to amplify the voices of poets who are writing at the intersection of social justice and the environment and build community between activists and poets.
 The project revolves around the publication of Ghost Fishing: An Eco-Justice Poetry Anthology.
-It has been several years in the works and we are excited to announce the book is forthcoming from University of Georgia Press in March of 2018!
+It has been several years in the works and we are excited to announce the book is now available from University of Georgia Press!

 Eco-justice poetry is poetry born of deep cultural attachment to the land and poetry born of crisis.
 Aligned with environmental justice activism and thought, eco-justice poetry defines environment as “the place we work, live, play, and worship.”
 This is a shift from romantic notions of nature as a pristine wilderness outside ourselves toward recognition of the environment as home: a source of life, health, and livelihood.